 We refer to~\cite{Monmarche_2017, guillin2021uniform} and the references therein for the rigorous derivation and for extensions.
 See also~\cite{duong2018mean, GomesSpectral} for extensions to non-Markovian problems.

-As is well known, (see, e.g., \cite{Dolbeault_1999, DuPeZi_2013, bavaud1991equilibrium}, there is a free energy associated with the McKean-Vlasov PDE~\eqref{eq: Fokker-Planck}
+As is well known (see, e.g., \cite{Dolbeault_1999, DuPeZi_2013, bavaud1991equilibrium}), there is a free energy associated with the McKean-Vlasov PDE~\eqref{eq: Fokker-Planck},

-and stationary states of the McKean-Vlasov PDE are critical points of the free energy \eqref{e:free_energy}.
-The study of invariant measures for the mean-field dynamics and, equivalently, of critical points of~\eqref{e:free_energy} has been thoroughly studied, see, e.g.~\cite{bavaud1991equilibrium} and the references therein.
-For example, it is well known that stationary states for the mean-field PDE~\eqref{eq: Fokker-Planck} have a product structure~\cite[Proposition 2]{dressler1987}--see also \cite[Prop.
+{where $\star$ denotes the spatial convolution acting on the spatial marginal density, $(W \star \rho)(\bm{x}) = \int W(\bm{x}-\bm{y}) \left( \int \rho(\bm{y}, \bm{v}') \, d\bm{v}' \right) d\bm{y}$.} Stationary states of the McKean-Vlasov PDE are critical points of the free energy \eqref{e:free_energy}.
+Invariant measures for the mean-field dynamics and equivalently critical points of~\eqref{e:free_energy} have been thoroughly studied; see, e.g., \cite{bavaud1991equilibrium} and references therein.
+For example, it is well known that stationary states for the mean-field PDE~\eqref{eq: Fokker-Planck} have a product structure~\cite[Proposition 2]{dressler1987} (see also \cite[Prop.
 1]{duong2016stationary} and \cite[Sec.
-3]{duong2018mean}.
+3]{duong2018mean}).
 The (possibly non-unique) invariant densities satisfy the integral equation

 with normalization constant $Z = \int \exp\left[-\beta\left(W \star \rho_{\infty} (\bm{x}) + \frac{1}{2}\|\bm{v}\|^{2}\right)\right]d\bm{x}d\bm{v}$.
-From Dressler's theorem, the invariant density $\rho_{\infty}(\bm{x},\bm{v})$ can be written in the form $\rho_{\infty}(\bm{x},\bm{v}) = \mathcal{M}(\bm{v}) \tilde{\rho}_{\infty}(\bm{x})$, where $\mathcal{M}(\cdot)$ denotes the Maxwellian distribution and $\tilde{\rho}_{\infty}(\bm{x})$ is the solution to the Kirkwood-Monroe integral equation
+From Dressler's theorem ~\cite[Proposition 2]{dressler1987}, the invariant density $\rho_{\infty}(\bm{x},\bm{v})$ can be written in the form $\rho_{\infty}(\bm{x},\bm{v}) = \mathcal{M}(\bm{v}) \tilde{\rho}_{\infty}(\bm{x})$, where $\mathcal{M}(\cdot)$ denotes the Maxwellian distribution and $\tilde{\rho}_{\infty}(\bm{x})$ is the solution to the Kirkwood-Monroe integral equation~\cite{KirkwoodMonroe}

 where $\tilde{Z}$ denotes the configurational partition function.
 This integral equation is the main object of study in~\cite{ChayesPanferov2010,Carrillo2020}; it provides information about the number of and nature of stationary states.